Are you thinking of living in Bedford?

 Children will then transfer to a secondary school that serves the local catchment area when they turn 11.

 All secondary schools in Bedford have a 6th form.

 Pupils can choose to remain at the school until the age of 18 or 19.

-The town and surrounding regions are home around 118 schools and colleges.
+The town and surrounding regions are home to around 118 schools and colleges.

-With such a range of choice, it is important to know all the best schools!
+With such a range of choices, it is important to know all the best schools!

 6 primary schools in Bedford have achieved the desired ‘Outstanding’ review from Ofsted.

 Carlton C of E Primary School, Sharnbrook Primary, Castle Newnham School and Kempston Rural Primary School have all received this merit and are tops picks in the town.

 With regards to secondary schools, Bedford is home to 3 that have received an ‘Outstanding’ report from Ofsted.